goldford/FIPEX_with_DCI_Website/README.md

 [Gabby's Video]

 The following are the main features:
-1. Summarize river quantity affected by one or many barriers, where habitat affected may be defined as:
+1.	<b>Summarize river quantity affected by one or many barriers</b>, where habitat affected may be defined as:

 	a)	habitat immediately upstream of a barrier (until the next barrier or headwaters)
 	b)	habitat immediately downstream of a barrier (until the next barrier or headwaters)
 	c)	total habitat upstream of a barrier (ignoring all other barriers)
 	d)	total habitat downstream of a barrier (with the flow of the system, until the ocean / sink)
 	e)	total habitat downstream of a barrier (ignoring flow direction)
-2. Allow flexible definition of habitat quantity, allowing users to choose from:
+2.	<b>Allow flexible definition of habitat quantity</b>, allowing users to choose from:

 	a)	Length / linear network (e.g., metres)

 	b)	Polygonal / area network (e.g., hectares)

 	c)	Either (a) or (b) while excluding certain features (e.g., stillwater, wetland, lake 'spines')
-3. Classify river and assess quantity by class (e.g., lakes, river, wetland, urban area).
+3.	<b>Classify river segments and summarize habitat by class</b> (e.g., lakes, river, wetland, urban area).
-4. Exclude certain barriers (e.g., waterfalls) from analyses.
+4.	<b>Exclude certain barriers or features</b> (e.g., waterfalls, poor fish habitat) from analyses.
-5. Calculate the Dendritic Connectivity Index (DCI):
+5. Calculate the <b>Dendritic Connectivity Index (DCI)</b>:

 	a)	DCId where d stands for ‘diadromous’ connectivity; assessing connectivity from sources to sink.

 	b)	DCIp where p stands for ‘potamodromous’ connectivity; assessing connectivity within the system ignoring flow direction (i.e., undirected connectivity)
-6. Assess the ‘sectional’ DCI for each barrier; evaluate the impact of individual barriers on directed connectivity with attention to natural vs artificial barriers.
+6.	<b>Assess ‘sectional’ DCI</b> for each barrier; evaluate the impact of individual barriers on directed connectivity with attention to natural vs artificial barriers.

 # Who is the Typical User of FIPEX?